 Emma Kittle-Pey is studying for a PhD in Creative Writing at the University of Essex.
-She teaches Reading Recovery at a local primary school.
-Emma also hosts Colchester community writing group, WriteNight, at 15 Queen Street.
-She has two children.
+She is the curator of Colchester community writing group, WriteNight, at Firstsite Art Gallery.
+Emma teaches Creative Writing for Adult Community Learning, Essex, and is an early literacy specialist.

 Quotes for the Fat Maggie stories: